KeYProject/key-docs/docs/smt/solverProps/AddingSMTSolvers.md

 timeout=60
 ```

-The fully specified class name of the SolverSocket class used by the solver at hand.
+The fully qualified class name of the SolverSocket class used by the solver at hand.
 SolverSockets are responsible for the interpretation of messages sent by the solver process, so you may need to implement a new one if the added solver so requires.
 See the *key.core\src\main\java\\de\uka\ilkd\key\smt\communication* package for currently available SolverSockets and adding new ones.
 Currently possible values for SOCKET_CLASS